Inline assembly

 Codegen

-Operands are lowered one more time before being passed to LLVM codegen:
+Operands are lowered one more time before being passed to LLVM codegen, this is represented by the InlineAsmOperandRef

-The operands are lowered to LLVM operands and constraint codes as follow:
+The operands are lowered to LLVM operands and constraint codes as follows:

 out